Gloucester sea serpent: History

-Although the Indigenous People of Cape Ann had told the settlers about a sea serpent, the earliest recorded sighting of the Gloucester Sea Serpent was in 1817, when a group of fishermen reportedly saw a 60 ft serpent-like creature with a head like a turtle swimming in the waters off the coast of Gloucester.
+Although the Indigenous People of Cape Ann had told the settlers about a sea serpent, one of the earliest modern recorded sightings of the Gloucester Sea Serpent was in 1817, when a group of fishermen reportedly saw a 60 ft serpent-like creature with a head like a turtle swimming in the waters off the coast of Gloucester.
 The sightings continued sporadically throughout the 19th century, with many local fishermen claiming to have seen the creature while out at sea.

 One of the most famous sightings of the Gloucester Sea Serpent occurred in August 1817, when a group of men aboard the schooner "Caravan" reported seeing a large creature with a head like a serpent and a hump-backed body swimming alongside their vessel.
 The crew fired a cannon at the creature, but it disappeared beneath the water and was not seen again.

 Bernard Heuvelmans outlined sightings of the creature in his Cryptozoology book, In the Wake of the Sea-Serpents, originally titled, Le Grand Serpent-de-Mer.

 Several witnesses had reported seeing a stinger or spear protruding from the head of the creature, which has led Joe Nickell to conclude that the creature is a narwhal.

 Description

 Over the years, numerous other sightings of the Gloucester Sea Serpent have been reported, with descriptions of the creature varying widely.
-Some have described it as a long, snake-like creature, while others have reported seeing a hump-backed creature with a head like a horse, a seal or a dinosaur.
-Because hundreds, and possibly even thousands of people saw the creature, combined with the Linnaean Society's report, this serpent is one of the most well documented sea serpents ever.
+Some have described it as a long, snake-like creature, while others have claimed to have seen a hump-backed animal with a head like a horse, a seal or a dinosaur.
+Because hundreds, and possibly even thousands of people have reported witnessing the creature, combined with the Linnaean Society's report, this alleged sea serpent is one of the most well documented on record.
 Despite the numerous sightings and tales of encounters, the existence of the Gloucester Sea Serpent remains a subject of debate and skepticism.
 Some have speculated that the creature could be a large species of eel, while others have suggested that it may be a hoax or the result of misidentification of known marine animals.

+In 2023, Karl Brandt suggested well-known sea serpent sightings, including those of the Gloucester Sea Serpent, could be explained by harpooned sperm whales held fast to their hunters’ overturned rowboats.
+The boats would accumulate debris at the surface which could stretch for hundreds of yards while appearing to be propelled through the water by unknown means.